Skip to Content

 One of the most common phrases we hear from parents is “I just want what is best for my kids.”
 This saying, while true, can become a difficult balancing act when parents are at odds with each other.
 Acting in the best interests of the child can become even more blurred when dealing with child custody.

-In Colorado child custody matters, parents generally have some basic rights which include the right to physically spend time with their child and the right to make major decisions about the child’s health, education, and religious upbringing.
+In Colorado, child custody matters, and parents generally have some basic rights, which include the right to physically spend time with their child and the right to make major decisions about the child’s health, education, and religious upbringing.
 However, the allocation of parenting responsibilities and parenting time must be balanced with the child’s best interest.
 A child’s best interest is generally determined on a case-by-case basis through a judicial officer’s analysis of a list of factors that have been codified by statute.

 1. Substance Abuse